Cash Funds and Cash/Payment Card Handling

 - Preparation and transmittal of cash to the Cashier-Finance Office.

 Units with minimal exposure to cash/payment cards may use the UHV Generic Cash Handling Procedures as their written procedures for cash handling; see General Office Procedures 5.9, Cash Funds and Cash Handling.

-- Department heads are responsible for ensuring that fund custodians and cash custodians complete the required annual online training and complete an Cash Handling before handling cash and .
+- Department heads are responsible for ensuring that fund custodians and cash custodians complete the required annual online training and complete a Cash Handler Form - Authorization to Handle Cash/Check/Payment Card Receipts Form (form is processed through DocuSign only) before handling cash and payment card receipts.

 - Cash must be physically safeguarded in a cash register, safe, locked drawer, locked file cabinet or similar device with a unique lock and key until transferred to the Cashier-Finance Office for deposit.
 Access to these secured areas shall be restricted to authorized employees.
 Cash must be transferred to the Cashier-Finance Office in a secure manner.